Charles E W Bean, Diaries, AWM38 3DRL 606/101/1 - February - March 1918 - Part 2

 class) but Wagstaff knows what he is talking about, and no doubt

-"they have had a lack of the brains and enterprise that you would
+they have had a lack of the brains and enterprise that you would

-exmect in an American Army)
+expect in an American Army)

 Wagstaff says that the Key West cadet cannot compare with